EVIL, Inc Issue #7

 there is a story, EVIL, Inc will be on top of it.

-A 5-5 tie with the Blizzard has fueled the hopes of the Aces.
+NEWS AND NOTES FROM AROUND THE LEAGUE ** Four Aces ** A 5-5 tie with the Blizzard has fueled the hopes of the Aces.
+With an 0-4 start, players on the Aces were beginning to worry that

 the season was turning into a disaster.
 But with a 12-8 win over the